testxio/testx/README.md

 #### Expect
 Assertions. **expect result** checks the result of the keyword executed before it.
 It can be used as a keyword, but it can be passed as a parameter to any other keyword as well.
 In the example below the **id** is a custom keyword that just returns its parameters, i.e. they are the result of the keyword.

-These are useful when you want to do some processing of a text you get off the screen and cannot check directly.
+These are useful when you want to do some processing of a text, that you get off the screen, and only then do assert.
 Use the **check** keywords when wanting to directly assert values of objects.
 ```YAML
 - go to:
     url: /